sanchez0408/tobacco-shop-business-analysis/README.md

 ## 💡 Strategic Recommendations

 **1. Reduce concentration risk**
-Develop complementary high-margin product lines (e-liquid, stationery, gifts) to reduce dependency on tobacco and lottery.
+Develop complementary high-margin product lines (e-liquid, stationery, gifts) to reduce dependency on tobacco and lottery

 **2. Protect margin on fast-growing families**
-CBD, nicotine pouches and e-cig refills are growing fast but losing margin — pricing strategy or supplier renegotiation needed.
+Flowers and resins CBD and e-cigarette refills are experiencing rapid growth, but margins are shrinking: a new pricing strategy, renegotiation with suppliers or the entry of new suppliers are necessary

 **3. Leverage seasonality**
-Stock high-margin products (magnets, greeting cards, gifts) ahead of summer and December peaks.
+Stock high-margin products (magnets, greeting cards, gifts) ahead of summer and December peaks

-**4. Monitor declining segments**
+**4. Monitor declining families**
-E-cigarettes (−29.1%) and e-stamps (−19.9%) are in structural decline — assess whether to reduce shelf space.
+E-cigarettes (−29.1%) is in structural decline —

 ---